Morgan Faßbender

-Morgan Faßbender (born 18 October 1998) is a German professional footballer who plays as a midfielder for Polish club Bruk-Bet Termalica Nieciecza.
+Morgan Faßbender (born 18 October 1998) is a German professional footballer who plays as a midfielder for Ekstraklasa club Korona Kielce.

 Career

 Early career

 Born in Stuttgart, Faßbender played youth football for VfB Stuttgart, SSV Ulm 1846, SGV Freiberg and Stuttgarter Kickers.
-He started his senior career at SGV Freiberg, where he made 8 appearances in the second half of the 2017–18 season.
+He started his senior career at SGV Freiberg, where he made eight appearances in the second half of the 2017–18 season.
 He left the club at the end of the season.
-He joined FV Illertissen in the Regionalliga Bayern in September 2018, where he made 3 appearances before joining Göppinger SV in early 2019.
-He scored twice in 14 appearances across the remainder of the 2018–19 season whilst he scored 2 goals in 15 matches during the 2019–20 season.
+He joined FV Illertissen in the Regionalliga Bayern in September 2018, where he made three appearances before joining Göppinger SV in early 2019.
+He scored twice in 14 appearances across the remainder of the 2018–19 season whilst he scored two goals in 15 matches during the 2019–20 season.

 Chemie Leipzig

 In July 2020, he signed for Chemie Leipzig on a one-year contract with the option of an additional year.
 He scored four goals in 12 appearances during the 2020–21 season.
 At the end of the season, Faßbender was offered a new contract by the club but initially rejected it to search for new club.
 He subsequently asked to remain at the club but was released as the club had recruited new players in his position.